Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Introduction

-Oftentimes, we assume the observed tensorial dataset are sampled from a statistical model driven by an {\it unknown} tensor $\bcalT^{\ast}$ of size $d_1\times\cdots\times d_m$.
-Motivated by specific applications and statistical models, the latent tensor is usually {\it highly structural} so that $\bcalT^{\ast}$ lies in a space whose dimension is considerably smaller than the ambient dimension $d^{\ast}:=d_1\cdots d_m$.
-Otherwise, one can always break the tensor format by vectorizing $\bcalT^{\ast}$ and resort to numerous methodologies from classical textbooks of statistics.
-Among others, {\it low-rankness} is perhaps the most common and exploited low-dimensional structure of $\bcalT^{\ast}$.
-Here a tensor is said low-rank if it is the sum of a few {\it rank-one} tensors (see formal definition in Section~\ref{sec:method}), easily understood as a generalization of low-rank matrix.
-A low-rank $\bcalT^{\ast}$ means that the data can be summarized by a few multi-way principal components, which is of great interest in practice.
-Models driven by low-rank tensors are thus referred to as {\it low-rank models} and the primary goal is to estimate the latent tensor, the procedure of which is known as {\it low-rank tensor learning}.
-There is a vast literature studying the computational and statistical issues of low-rank tensor learning. {\it Tensor linear regression} aims to recover a low-rank tensor from a collection of linear measurements and their respective (noisy) outcomes.
-Computationally efficient estimators are attainable via importance sketching \citep{zhang2020islet}, projected gradient descent \citep{chen2019non}, Burer-Monteiro type gradient descent \citep{han2022optimal}, Riemannian gradient descent \citep{shen2022computationally}, scaled gradient descent \citep{tong2021scaling} and nuclear-norm penalized least squares via matricization \citep{mu2014square}.
-Tensor regression has been further investigated in {\it generalized linear models} to handle categorical responses \citep{cai2022generalized,han2022optimal,chen2019non}. {\it Tensor completion} refers to the problem of reconstructing a tensor by observing only a small fraction of its (noisy) entries.
-An incomplete list of representative works include convex programming via minimizing tensor nuclear norm \citep{yuan2016tensor}, vanilla or scaled gradient descent \citep{cai2019nonconvex,tong2021scaling}, alternating minimization \citep{jain2014provable}, Grassmannian gradient descent \citep{xia2019polynomial}, higher-order orthogonal iterations \citep{xia2021statistically}, sum-of-squares hierarchy \citep{barak2016noisy} and Riemannian gradient descent \citep{kressner2014low, cai2022provable}.
-Though appears an immediate generalization of {\it matrix completion}, tensor completion presents a strikingly unique phenomenon known as {\it statistical-to-computational gap}.
-With unlimited computing resources, $\bcalT^{\ast}$ is recoverable by observing $\tilde{O}_m(d_{\submax})$ \footnote{Here $\tilde O_m$ stands for the big-O notation up to logarithmic factors and some constant depending only on $m$.} randomly sampled entries\footnote{For narration simplicity, here we assume the rank of $\bcalT^{\ast}$ is a constant.} where $d_{\submax}:=\max_{j\in[m]} d_j$.
-In contrast, convincing evidences are given by \cite{barak2016noisy} showing that no polynomial time algorithms can consistently recover $\bcalT^{\ast}$ if the number of randomly sampled entries is only $o\big((d^{\ast})^{1/2}\big)$. {\it Binary tensor learning} or {\it one-bit tensor completion} aims to estimate $\bcalT^{\ast}$ from binary entry-wise observations \citep{wang2020learning, cai2022generalized}.
+Low-rank tensor models assume that the observed data are sampled from a statistical model characterized by an {\it unknown} but {\it low-rank} tensor $\bcalT^{\ast}$ of size $d_1\times\cdots\times d_m$.
+A tensor is considered low-rank if it is the sum of a few {\it rank-one} tensors, which can be understood as a generalization of low-rank matrix (see the formal definition in Section~\ref{sec:method}).
+The low-rank assumption substantially reduces the model complexity from $d^{\ast}:=d_1\cdots d_m$ to $O(md_{\submax})$, where $d_{\submax}:=\max_{j\in[m]}d_j$.
+The primary goal in these models is to estimate the latent tensor, a procedure known as {\it low-rank tensor learning}.
+There is a vast literature studying the computational and statistical aspects of low-rank tensor learning.
+Tensor linear regression aims to recover a low-rank tensor from a collection of linear measurements and their respective (noisy) outcomes.
+Computationally efficient estimators are attainable via importance sketching \citep{zhang2020islet}, projected gradient descent \citep{chen2019non}, Burer-Monteiro type gradient descent \citep{han2022optimal}, Riemannian gradient descent \citep{shen2022computationally}, scaled gradient descent \citep{tong2021scaling}, and nuclear-norm penalized least squares via matricization \citep{mu2014square}.
+Tensor regression has been further investigated in generalized linear models to handle categorical responses \citep{cai2022generalized,han2022optimal,chen2019non}.
+Tensor completion refers to the problem of reconstructing a tensor by observing only a small fraction of its (noisy) entries.
+An incomplete list of representative works include convex programming via minimizing tensor nuclear norm \citep{yuan2016tensor}, vanilla or scaled gradient descent \citep{cai2019nonconvex,tong2021scaling}, alternating minimization \citep{jain2014provable}, Grassmannian gradient descent \citep{xia2019polynomial}, higher-order orthogonal iterations \citep{xia2021statistically}, sum-of-squares hierarchy \citep{barak2016noisy}, and Riemannian gradient descent \citep{kressner2014low, cai2022provable}.
+Binary tensor learning or one-bit tensor completion aims to estimate $\bcalT^{\ast}$ from binary entry-wise observations \citep{wang2020learning, cai2022generalized}.